AzureCosmosDB/data-migration-desktop-tool/Extensions/Cosmos/README.md

 ## Settings

+Source and sink require settings used to locate and access the Cosmos DB account.
+This can be done in one of two ways:
+- Using a `ConnectionString` that includes an AccountEndpoint and AccountKey
+- Using RBAC (Role Based Access Control) by setting `UseRbac` to true and specifying `AccountEndpoint` and optionally `EnableInteractiveCredentials` to prompt the user to log in to Azure if default credentials are not available.

-Source and sink settings both require multiple parameters to specify and provide access to the data location within a Cosmos DB account:
+Source and sink settings also both require parameters to specify the data location within a Cosmos DB account:
-- `ConnectionString`
 - `Database`
 - `Container`